-Adult Psychotherapy Treatment in NYC & The Greater New York Area
+Adult Psychotherapy Treatment in New York City

 If you find yourself overwhelmed with everyday life, you may consider psychotherapy.
 Psychotherapy is a form of treatment involving therapeutic conversations and interactions between a therapist and an individual.
 By working together through guided treatment, you can begin to lead a healthier, happier life.

 Comprehensive Counseling LCSW is a multi-site group of independently licensed mental health professionals with offices in Long Island, Brooklyn, Queens, Manhattan, and the Bronx.
 For nearly 50 years, Comprehensive Counseling has been a trusted mental health resource in communities in and around New York City.
 Our clinicians offer both in-person therapy and services via telehealth.
 Call today to learn more about adult psychotherapy and see if it is right for you!